hapax/hapax.github.io/assets/psychology-time.md

 points to.
 But the resolution, I will argue, lies in carefully considering what a person is, what time is, and what causation is.
+In many ways, the solution will be analogous to Zeno's *arrow paradox*, where we are required to explain what properties of the arrow's time slice explain its motion.
-No fancy new tools are required, just clear and careful application of things we already know.
+No fancy new tools are required, just clear and careful application of things we know.

 ## What is time?

+## References